intarchboard/wiki-liaison-coordinator/liaison-coordinator-job-description.md

 ## Liaison Coordinator Tasks

-* Communication with the liaison managers as well as toward the rest of the IAB: The Liaison Coordinator has a bridging function between the liaison manager and the IAB.
+* Handling communication between the liaison managers and the rest of the IAB.
-* Reporting and frequent status check with thee liaison manager.
-This depends on how active the liaison relationship which varies widely.
-However, it is still recommended to check at least once a year, even if a liaison is other dormant.
+* Reporting and frequent status check with the liaison manager.
+This depends on how active a particular liaison relationship is, which can vary widely.
+It is recommended to check in at least once a year, even if a liaison is otherwise dormant.
-* Oversight of the total and send liaison statement, e.g. to check that statement that need a reply get a reply.
+* Overseeing the status of all liaison statements; e.g., checking that statements that need a reply get a reply.
-* Help with finding within the IETF experts when needed to handle a liaison statement.
-Usually working group chairs and ADs, e.g. when the statement is related to an active working group document, are the first landing point.
-However, if no active group exists, it’s recommended to with the rest of the IAB for people to involve as this is already a group of expert with a wide range of knowledge.
+* Finding experts from within the IETF when needed to handle a liaison statement.
+These experts will usually be working group chairs and ADs, e.g., when the statement is related to an active working group document.
+If no active group or clear expert can be found, the responsibility falls back on the IAB as a whole, as a group of experts with a wide range of knowledge.
-* Help finding replacements for liaison managers.
-Usually the leaving liaison manager is another good source to involved.
-However, if no suitable person can be identified easily, the IAB might also send out a public call.
+* Finding replacements for liaison managers when they step down.
+The outgoing liaison manager will often be able to help with this.
+However, if no suitable person can be identified easily, the coordinator may recommend that the IAB sends out a public call.
-* Hep establishing new liaison.
+* Helping to establish new liaisons.
 If a new liaison is established, the rest of the IAB should be involved.
-The liaison manager might help with the processing or might help finding an expert that can help instead.
+The liaison coordinator will help lead the process or identify an expert who can perform this role.